vietanhnguyen128/time-attendance-api/README.md

 - 11/01/2021: Rework database design from ground up.
 Rework models, repositories and services.
 - 12/01/2021: Add methods to admin services.
 - 14/01/2021: Add methods to admin controller, add methods to general services.
+- 15/01/2021: Add methods to general controllers, add new methods to services.